dynamsoft-docs/barcode-reader-docs/introduction/how-to-guide/scan-in-multiple-threads.md

 # How-to Guides - Scan in Multiple Threads

 To scan barcodes in multiple threads using Dynamsoft Barcode Reader, you need to create multiple instances of `BarcodeReader` and run separate instance in each thread.
-Dynamsoft Barcode Reader SDK is non-thread safe.
 Please don't have multiple threads access the same `BarcodeReader` object.